 The standard minimum rental age in Iceland is 20, however, with some agencies, you may need to be older to rent larger vehicles.
 This can be 21, or even sometimes 23.
 Usually, the age will be listed clearly when you book or can be found in the agency's terms and conditions.

-However, there is usually no agency which would allow a person under the age of 19 to rent a vehicle.
+However, there is usually no agency that would allow a person under the age of 19 to rent a vehicle.

 Book In Advance